 You'll see a [Change] button; click to do the action (eg resending passwords to TC users)

 To log in as one of your users

 You will sometimes want to log in as one of your users, for testing.
 Click on the magnifying glass:

 You will then get a blue link for Login for XXX.
 Click on it to log in as that user.

 To send a message to all your users

-Once you have a message, click [Do Action]
+Once you have entered the message, click [Do Action]

 To change users' status